ryanmcnz/restruct.js/README.md

 A `pad` is the null byte, used for empty fields of a struct.

+### boolean

+A `boolean` unpacks a 8-bit field into an array of eight boolean values, in order of least significant bit to most significant bit, e.g. `37` unpacks to:

+    [true, false, true, false, false, true, false, false] 1     2      4     8      16     32    64     128

+### nibble

+A `nibble` unpacks a 8-bit field into an array of low and high nibbles.
+The array is ordered `[0xL, 0xH]`.

 ### int{8,16,24,32,40,48}{l,b}{s,u}

 These types specify various integer types.
 The number is indicative of the